vietcgi/mac-setup/docs/PLUGIN_DEVELOPMENT_GUIDE.md

 # Plugin Development Guide

-This guide explains how to create custom plugins and roles for mac-setup.
+This guide explains how to create custom plugins and roles for devkit.

 ## Plugin System Overview

-Plugins allow you to extend mac-setup with custom functionality without modifying core code.
+Plugins allow you to extend devkit with custom functionality without modifying core code.

 ### What Plugins Can Do